TeliaSoneraNorge/telia-iot-workshop/README.md

 * HTS221 temperature and humidity sensor
 * LPS22HB air pressure sensor
 * LSM303C accelerometer, compass and temperature sensor
-* Ublox GPS
+* Ublox SAM-M8Q GPS

 There are examples for how to use each of these in the examples menu where we found the counter example earlier.
-Let´s read the temperature from the HTS221 and send it to AllThingsTalk.
+Let´s start by reading the temperature from the HTS221 and send it to AllThingsTalk.

-* Open the example code by clicking "File", "Examples", "Telia-AllThingsTalk", "HTS221_example"
+* Open the example code by clicking "File", "Examples", "Telia-AllThingsTalk", "HTS221_HumidityTemperature".
+Upload it and check that you see temperature readings in the serial monitor.
-* Insert the device id, token and server information like before.
-* Create a new asset in your device with the name "temperature" and the type "Number"
+* Create a new asset in AllThingsTalk with the name "temperature" and the type "Number"
 	<img src="img/temperature.png" width=300px>
+* Copy in the relevant parts of the code from the previous example into the new one.
+Insert the device id, token and server information like before but use the new asset.

 * Upload the code and check out your new weather station of the future!

 **Bonus:** Cerate a pinboard in AllThingsTalk and set up a graph or a gauge for you sensor